cthulhujk/glut_os_practice/README.md

 	 */
 	if (likely(user_mode(regs)))
 		trace = tracehook_prepare_clone(clone_flags);
+/// Spwan new process and inherit parent process resource
 	p = copy_process(clone_flags, stack_start, regs, stack_size,
 			 child_tidptr, NULL, trace);
 	/*
 	 * Do this prior waking up the new thread - the thread pointer
 	 * might get invalid after that point, if the thread exits quickly.
 	 */
+ /// If copy_process() worked well
 	if (!IS_ERR(p)) {
 		struct completion vfork;